-closed for the season
+OPEN for the season

 owner, Gary Cirullo; let us know what you think by emailing the newsletter.

 our market in the vintage barn, we sell a wide variety of our own

 pesticide-free produce grown in accordance with Northeast Organic Farming

 CSA pickups ended October 5, 2013.

 Sign up for the CSA Info newsletter if you want details about the 2014 CSA

 program once Gary has worked them out.
 Gary will send out info about the CSA

 signups for returning members and new shareholders in spring of 2014.
 Use the

 blue Join button to the left to sign up for any of our e-mailed newsletters.